kora-projects/kora-docs/mkdocs/blog/en/kora-startup-vs-build-time.md

 ---

-## The Correct Developer Metric Is Time-to-Verified-Change
+## The Correct Developer Metric Is Time-to-Verified-Change { #the-correct-developer }

 Instead of separately optimizing: